LETomppa/CT70A3000-SM-Project/README.md

 - Added 2 integration tests (tests/integrationTests.py)
     - TestAddEmployeeSavesToDatabase: Adding an employee saves it to the database and refreshes the table, then adds another employee and checks the database again
-    - TestAddSupplierCategoryProduct: Adding a supplier, a category, and then a product that uses both, then checking the database that everything was saved correctly-A
+    - TestAddSupplierCategoryProduct: Adding a supplier, a category, and then a product that uses both, then checking the database that everything was saved correctly

 - Added regression tests that test all unit tests and integration tests (tests/regressionTests.py)